rahulvarma2468/AI-VOICE_AGENT/README.md

-# BuddyBot - A 30-Day Journey with Murf AI
+# ARCANUS THE WISE - A 30-Day Journey with Murf AI

 Hey there!
 Let me tell you about this cool voice assistant I built.
 It's like having a conversation with a really smart friend who never gets tired of talking to you.
 You speak to it, it thinks about what you said, and then talks back to you with a natural voice.